Recorded Live

 Recorded Live is the second live album by British blues rock musicians Ten Years After, which was released as a double LP in 1973.

 This album, containing no overdubs or additives, was recorded over four nights in Amsterdam, Rotterdam, Frankfurt and Paris with the Rolling Stones' mobile recording truck and later mixed from sixteen tracks to stereo at Olympic Studios in London.
-The album was rereleased as a CD in 2013, with seven previously unreleased tracks.
+An expanded edition was rereleased as a two compact disc set in 2013, with seven previously unreleased tracks.